 Dungeons and Dragons is a shared experience.
 Both you and your players take part in crafting the story.
 Playing the game as a dungeon master also means running the game and having to wrest some of that power away from your players.
 There are times when you players may want to do crazy things.
 There are times when the mundane things they do go awry.
 While you’re the one describing the narrative, they are the ones driving it.
 To keep this a happy balance, you need to understand how and when to say yes and no to your players.

 If you want to be a great DM, you’re going to want to say yes to a lot of the things your players want to do.
 This means avoiding railroading and letting your group get off track to explore where they want to.
 Saying yes to your players sounds easy enough, but unfortunately you can’t just literally say “Yes”… or at least you shouldn’t.
-Let’s look at a few ways to say “yes” to your players the best way.
+Let’s look at the best ways to say “yes” to your players:

 - Can I jump this pit?
 While it may be easy for them to do so, ask them to roll an intelligence check.
 On a success, telling them they think it would be easy says yes without pulling back the narrative.